presicion25/presicion25/README.md

 - 👋 Hi, I’m @presicion25
 - 👀 I’m interested in python programming and Cyber Security
-- 🌱 I’m currently learning python and will try for the entry level python certification PCEP
+- 🌱 I’m currently learning python and it has peaked my interest
 - 💞️
 - 📫 How to reach me presicion25@tampabay.rr.com